amudla/BGGN213/README.md

 # BGGN213

 This is a work-in-progress to combine the class lecture.

-This is a lecture file on Git
-This is the first git project I created.
-The project is base on the [lecture 10](https://bioboot.github.io/bggn213_S19/lectures/#10) lecture.

-Test 2 (pull something from the website)

-This the a new message I want add to the file.
+The class lectures can be found at [the class website](https://bioboot.github.io/bggn213_S19/lectures/#10).